Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

 IMPORTANT POST FLIGHT NOTES:
-- 3D filiment will shrink after cooling down from heat of motor
+- 3D printed material shrinks after cooling down from heat of motor
--
+- Removal of motor may be difficult or impossible after one or several flights
+- PLA filiment most suspectable to shrinking.
+Others may last longer.